thxsxth/POMDP_RLSepsis/README.md

 ### Reinforcement Learning
 For the RL implemntations, for convenience, I had saved states (which includes derived states), actions and rewards in (a rather large) csv file.
 This makes the replay buffer/batching straightforward application of PyTorch Dataset and Dataloader.

+Used Continous Batch Constrained Deep Q Learning [BCQ] and TD3 [TD3] (with some minor modifications) as the DRL alogrithms